taoensso/encore/wiki/Getting-started.md

 # Usage

+No further info available here, sorry!

-Encore is currently **undocumented** since it's intended mostly for my own use, or for advanced users who are comfortable reading the source code and commit history for more info.
-Apologies!
+Encore is intended mainly as a private dependency for [my other libraries](https://www.taoensso.com/my-work), or for **advanced users** who are comfortable reading the docstrings, source, and commit history for more info.